TedHusted/awake/awake.md/awake.md

 “That must be difficult.”

 “I do like the chair.
 It practically drives itself.
-It has almost as many safety features as a car.
+There are almost as many safety features as a car.
 I can still use the link whenever I want, just not too much.”

 “My older sibling can’t tolerate any type of brain computer interface at all,” says Heather.
 “Sometimes I feel frustrated by all of the ADA regulations that require non-link options.
 Then I think of Gage.”